openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Description:** Your expertise with a particular ranged weapon or extraordinary power enables you to strike targets at extreme distances that others would find impossible.
 This feat is common among snipers, fighter pilots, and war wizards.
 - **Effect:** When you take this feat, select one weapon or attack type.
 Examples of attack types you include fire, cold, lightning, acid, poison, entropy, creation, and force - though this list is not exhaustive.

- If you choose a weapon, the weapon's range is increased to the next greater range increment.
-Close Ranged becomes Short, Short becomes Medium, Medium becomes Long, Long becomes Extreme, and Extreme becomes 500'.

- If you chose an attack type, your attack range for that attribute is doubled.
+ With the chosen weapon or attack type, your range with that weapon or attribute is doubled.
 - **Special:** You may take this feat multiple times.
 If you do, select a new weapon or attack type each time.